SlySlayer32/revision/.github/instructions/03-FIREBASE-INTEGRATION.instructions.md

 echo "✅ Firebase Emulators stopped"
 ```

-This comprehensive Firebase integration guide provides production-ready implementation for all Firebase services used in the Aura application.
+This comprehensive Firebase integration guide provides production-ready implementation for all Firebase services used in the Revision application.
 Each service is properly configured with security rules, error handling, and monitoring capabilities.